 Flavorful meat is the basis of a hearty stew.
 Everything else that you add to the pot simply builds upon its taste.
 Stew meat should always be as fresh as possible, so if you are unable to cook it right away, freeze it.
-The freezing process stops the growth of dangerous bacteria that cause foodborne illness, keeping the stew meat safe to eat indefinitely -- even if it has been frozen for a year.
+Although its quality will eventually begin to deteriorate, your stew meat will remain food safe.

 Fresh Stew Meat

 In freezer temperatures of 0 degrees Fahrenheit and below, fresh stew meat keeps for three to four months.
 After this time, the stew meat is still safe to eat, but freshness continues to diminish as long as it remains frozen.
-Always keep fresh stew meat in the original packaging during freezing.
-For long-term freezer storage, wrap the stew meat in a second layer of airtight wrapping such as freezer wrap, heavy-duty aluminum foil or a plastic freezer bag.
+Always remove fresh stew meat from its original packaging before freezing, because the meat counter's packaging is intended only for short-term use.
+For long-term freezer storage, wrap the stew meat in airtight wrapping such as freezer wrap, heavy-duty aluminum foil or a good-quality plastic freezer bag.

 Cooked Stew Meat